singh1469/ec2-name-search/README.md

 #EC2 Name Search

 Utility that gets the DNS names of your Amazon Web services EC2 instances based on the name you supply.
-This a CLI utility powered by [NodeJS](http://nodejs.org "Node JS")
+This a command line utility powered by [NodeJS](http://nodejs.org "Node JS")

 ##Usage
 `ec2namesearch -q api.bar.foo`